-Imagine if these peaceful tribes we’re never raided and their land and lives never taken.
+Imagine if these peaceful Native American tribes were never raided and their land and lives never were taken.
 The history of our world would have transpired completely differently.
-We would be in touch with nature, ourselves and the Earth.
+We would be in touch with nature, ourselves, and the Earth.

 We would be able to connect with animals, the stars, the flowers, and each other so deeply; something so simple that has been lost through modern reality.
 Let us never forget the wisdom these natives shared.

 Let us re-create the world of cosmic, earthly, and universal understanding they once knew.

 15 Native American Proverbs That Will Speak To Your Soul